 - Spear Phishing: Targets an individual with a tailored message.
 For example, using information derived from social media, an attacker could easily send out a very plausible request “from” a colleague.

-- Whaling: The cons target C-level executives (“big fish”) with high value and at stake, such jsonwebtoken as their role and title, using emails that are very important critical business emails.
+- Whaling: The cons target C-level executives (“big fish”) with high value and at stake, such as JSON web tokens as their role and title, using emails that are very important critical business emails.

 - Clone Phishing: In this, an email is created with an attachment or a link usually containing “malicious” “content” that is almost “identical” to an “already” existing, legitimate email.
 For example, remailing a company-wide email with “the”.